omid9h/omid9h.github.io/oop-in-python/oop-in-python.md

 ---
 layout: default
-title: Design Patterns in Python
+title: OOP in Python
-nav_order: 3
+nav_order: 4
 has_children: true
-permalink: /design-patterns-in-python
+permalink: /oop-in-python
 ---

-# Design Patterns in Python
+# OOP in Python

-This section will be about my experience in design patterns and how I implement them in Python
+This section is my notes about OOP in Python